Your doctor might take small samples of tissue from your prostate to help diagnose prostate cancer. They can do this during a transperineal biopsy.

 You need to be in hospital for at least a few hours after a general anaesthetic, until you have fully recovered.
-This normally means until you have had something to eat and drink and passed urine normally.
-Your nurse makes sure any pain is under control before you go.
+This normally means until you have had something to eat and drink and passed wee (urine) normally.
+The team looking after you make sure any pain is under control before you go.

 You can’t drive home if you have had a general anaesthetic because it takes some time to recover.

 It is very important to drink a lot of fluids for the next 24 hours.

 Your prostate gland will bleed.
 And there is a risk of urine infection.
 Drinking plenty of fluid flushes out the blood and helps to stop you getting any infection.
 You will see blood in your urine, back passage and semen for a few weeks, but it won’t harm you.

 Phone your doctor straight away or go to the accident and emergency department (A&E) if you have signs of infection, such as:

 - a high temperature

 - a need to pass urine very often